-There is something about “natural flavoring” that just doesn’t sound natural to me.
-So I’ve decided to stick with companies who are a little more transparent about what exactly is in their products.
+Something about “natural flavoring” just doesn’t sound natural to me.
+So, I’ve decided to stick with companies that are a little more transparent about what exactly is in their products.

-All of the sleep teas on this list are organic and even better these teas will help you get a great night’s sleep.
+All the sleep teas on this list are organic and will help you get a great night’s sleep.

 The only ingredient is organic passionflower.
 Passionflower not only helps with sleep but also has many additional benefits.

-This is a very high standard for the quality, purity, strength, identity, and composition of the plants.
-All of their teas are Non-GMO Project verified.
+This is a very high standard for the plants’ quality, purity, strength, identity, and composition.
+All of their teas are also non-GMO project verified.

-This is another one from Traditional Medicinals.
+This is another amazing tea from Traditional Medicinals.
 I think they’re an amazing brand.
-I also love lavender so I’m a little biased when it comes to this tea.
+I also love lavender, so I’m slightly biased regarding this tea.

 This tea contains organic chamomile flowers, organic English lavender flowers, and organic lemon balm leaves.

-The lavender is grown in Bulgaria and the chamomile is grown in Egypt by fair trade certified farmers.
-A 16-count box is usually between $4 and $6.
-I usually purchase this one on Amazon.
+The lavender is grown in Bulgaria, and the chamomile is grown in Egypt by fair trade certified farmers.
+A 16-count box is usually between $5 and $7.

 This is another great tea from another great company.
 The ingredients in this tea are 100% organic.

-It contains an organic tulsi (holy basil) blend which includes Krishna tulsi, Vana tulsi, cardamom, chamomile, peppermint, dwarf morning glory, ashwagandha, Gotu kola, and stevia.
+It contains an organic tulsi (holy basil) blend that includes Krishna tulsi, Vana tulsi, cardamom, chamomile, peppermint, dwarf morning glory, ashwagandha, Gotu kola, and stevia.